-In China, biosimilars of epoetin alfa are offered by Chinese pharmaceutical companies such as EPIAO marketed by 3SBio Inc. as well as more than 15 other local manufacturers.
+In China, locally manufactured epoetin alfa are offered by Chinese pharmaceutical companies such as EPIAO marketed by 3SBio Inc. as well as more than 15 other local manufacturers.
 We may also face competition by HIF-PH inhibitors from other companies such as Akebia, Bayer, and GSK, which was authorized by the NMPA to conduct trials in China to support its ex-China regulatory filings.
 Furthermore, while it is too early to understand how the NMPA will implement its recently approved guidelines to allow multinational companies to use their ex-China clinical data in their NDAs in China, these guidelines could in theory allow competitors to accelerate their NDA applications in China.
 Akebia announced in December 2015 that it has entered into a development and commercialization partnership with Mitsubishi Tanabe for its HIF-PH inhibitor vadadustat in Japan, Taiwan, South Korea, India, and certain other countries in Asia, and announced in April 2017 an expansion of their U.S. collaboration with Otsuka to add markets, including China.
-3SBio Inc. also announced in 2016 its plan to begin a Phase 1 clinical trial of a HIF-PH inhibitor for the China market, and two Chinese domestic companies, Jiangsu Hengrui Medicine Co., Ltd. and Guangdong Sunshine Health Investment Co., Ltd., have announced they also secured the NMPA approval to conduct clinical trials for their respective HIF-PH inhibitors.
+Two Chinese domestic companies, Jiangsu Hengrui Medicine Co., Ltd. and Guangdong Sunshine Health Investment Co., Ltd., have announced they also secured the NMPA approval to conduct clinical trials for their respective HIF-PH inhibitors.
+3SBio Inc. has recently filed an IND for its HIF-PH inhibitor with the NMPA.